 You should be aware, however, that the payment of all fees and charges is your responsibility.
 If you do not have your funding arrangement in place at matriculation, you may need to pay the tuition fees yourself.

 If you are financing your own studies, or are partly self-funded, you must make arrangements to pay your tuition fees before or at registration.

 This is your main cost during University.
 You are best to plan a budget to include accommodation, food, books, clothes, entertainment, travel and bills like electricity and gas.

 We estimate that it will cost you £8,500 – £11,000 a year to live and study as an undergraduate at Edinburgh, but it could be more or less, depending on factors such as your choice of accommodation and your lifestyle.

-You can find a breakdown of estimated living costs on our International Students website.
+You can find a breakdown of estimated living costs on our New students website.

 Some programmes also involve additional costs, for example studying abroad or compulsory field courses.